awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

 To resolve this issue, add the `greengrass:GetDeploymentConfiguration` permission to the core device's AWS IoT policy\.
 For more information, see [Update a core device's AWS IoT policy](device-auth.md#update-core-device-iot-policy)\.

+### Warn: com\.aws\.greengrass\.deployment\.DeploymentService: Failed to get thing group hierarchy<a name="core-warning-failed-to-get-thing-group-hierarchy"></a>

+You might see this warning when the core device receives a deployment and the core device's AWS IoT policy doesn't allow the `greengrass:ListThingGroupsForCoreDevice` permission\.
+When you create a deployment, the core device uses this permission to identify its thing groups and remove components for any thing groups from which you removed the core device\.
+If the core device runs [Greengrass nucleus](greengrass-nucleus-component.md) v2\.5\.0, the deployment fails\.
+If the core device runs Greengrass nucleus v2\.5\.1 or later, the deployment proceeds but doesn't remove components\.
+For more information about thing group removal behavior, see [Deploy AWS IoT Greengrass components to devices](manage-deployments.md)\.

+To update the core device's behavior to remove components for thing groups from which you remove the core device, add the `greengrass:ListThingGroupsForCoreDevice` permission to the core device's AWS IoT policy\.
+For more information, see [Update a core device's AWS IoT policy](device-auth.md#update-core-device-iot-policy)\.

 ### Info: com\.aws\.greengrass\.deployment\.DeploymentDocumentDownloader: Calling Greengrass cloud to get full deployment configuration<a name="core-info-repetitive-get-full-deployment-configuration"></a>

 You might see this information message printed multiple times without an error, because the core device logs the error at the `DEBUG` log level\.
 This issue can occur when the core device receives a large deployment document\.
 When this issue occurs, the deployment retries indefinitely, and its status is **In progress** \(`IN_PROGRESS`\)\.
 For more information about how to resolve this issue, see [this troubleshooting entry](#core-error-getting-full-deployment-configuration)\.